iconify/documentation/documents/pages/index.md

 ## Components

-Having 60k+ icons is not helpful without ability to use it in your projects.
+Having 60k+ icons is not really helpful without ability to use them in your projects.

 There are various ways to use icons: